Grant-Knoetze/purple-team-cyber-range-google-cloud-platform/README.md

 ```$ pip3 install faker```

-3. After you have a valid Azure subscription, create an Azure Service Principal with the correct permissions and add the four environment variables to your local shell using .env or .envrc:
+3. After you have a valid GCP subscription, create an GCP Service Principal with the correct permissions and add the four environment variables to your local shell using .env or .envrc:

 ```
 export ARM_SUBSCRIPTION_ID="YOUR_SERVICE_PRINCIPAL_VALUES"